realA10001986/TFC-Switch/Electronics/README.md

 For the red and green lamps, there are two ways to connect them:
 1) 12V (or higher; max.
 30V) powered.
 In this case, use the "Lights" connector as shown in the diagram, and connect your power source to the the "12V" connector.
 2) 5V (or below) powered.
 In this case, put a suitable resistor on R1 (or a wire bridge, if your LEDs/lamps are 5V driven), and connect your LEDs/lamps to the "LEDs" connector.
+The 12V input is not required.

 Aux header: The two pins of each Aux are shorted when the Dayton is switched to "ON", and opened with switched to "OFF".
-You can connect any external gear here, like eg. the roff console (in case you want it to be switched through the Dayton).
+You can connect any external gear here, like eg. the roof console (in case you want it to be switched through the Dayton).

 _Text & images: (C) Thomas Winischhofer ("A10001986").
 See LICENSE._ Source: https://tfc.out-a-ti.me